llvm/llvm-project/clang/docs/HLSL/RootSignature.rst

 The MC ObjectWriter for DXContainer will take the global and write it to the correct part based on the section name given to the global.

-In DXIL validation, the root signature part will be deserialized and check if resource used in the shader (the information is in pipeline state validation part) exists in the root signature.
+In DXIL validation for DXC, the root signature part will be deserialized and check if resource used in the shader (the information is in pipeline state validation part) exists in the root signature.
+For LLVM DirectX backend, this could be done in IR pass before emit DXIL instead of validation.

 Same check could be done in Sema as well.
 But at AST level, it is impossible to identify unused resource which will be removed later.
 And the resource